radius-project/design-notes/resources/2023-04-tls-termination.md

 namespace, Applications.Core/secretStores can reference the secret across any namespace.

-The following example references the existing ‘secret-name’ secret in radius-system namespace.
+The following example references the existing ‘secret-name' secret in radius-system namespace.

 ```bicep
 resource tlsSecretDirect 'Applications.Core/secretStores@2022-03-15-privatepreview' = {